lm3nitro/Projects/Routing and Switching/Netgear/Configure Win11 NIC Sniff.md

-Configurating Interface to sniff traffic in Windows 11
+# Configurating Windows 11 NIC for traffic sniffing

-Hardware:
+This is the hardware information for the device I will be configuring:

 ![Pasted image 20240416122451](https://github.com/lm3nitro/Projects/assets/55665256/fa3772e5-ae40-4631-b5f3-049edb89c591)

-Intel Ethernet Server Adapter I350
+This is the NIC that the device has, it is an Intel Ethernet Server Adapter I350

 ![Pasted image 20240416120704](https://github.com/lm3nitro/Projects/assets/55665256/f09093dd-75d3-4a08-8b44-057d1aea4036)

+To get started, we will need to navigate to the ethernet interface we will be configuring.
+In my case it is ethernet 3:

 ![Pasted image 20240416113418](https://github.com/lm3nitro/Projects/assets/55665256/2085cecb-b86a-4b3d-9ebf-3bc21a58bf44)

-**Disabling Checksum Offload**
+### Disabling Checksum Offload

 1. Open the Network Connections page of the Windows Control Panel.
 2. Open the "Properties" dialog of the NIC.